Better Identify High Potentials (HiPos)

 Pitfalls of Not Identifying High Potentials (HiPos)

-Conversely, failing to identify, develop and promote HiPos can lead to increased attrition and succession planning problems.
-Our annual employee engagement research found that almost one-third of high-potential employees are looking for new jobs.
-Can your company afford that?
+Failing to identify, develop, and promote HiPos can lead to higher attrition and critical gaps in succession planning.
+Our annual employee engagement research shows that nearly one-third of high-potential employees are actively exploring new opportunities.
+Can your organization afford to lose that level of talent?

 Guidelines to Select High Potentials (HiPos)